 Early studies looked at cancers in cats, dogs and horses.
 Dr. Boyle says that the results are impressive – the drug starts working instantly, producing a purpling around the area of the tumour within 5 minutes.
 24 hours later and the tumour is black, and a few days later the tumour falls off.

-Boyle says the compound works in three ways – it kills the tumour, cuts off the blood supply and activates the immune system to clear the mess up.
+Boyle says the compound works in three ways – it cuts off the blood supply, it kills the tumour and activates the immune system to clear the mess up.

 In more than 70% of the pre-clinical animal model cases, the response and cure were long-term and ‘enduring’ with little or no relapse.